Behind the Photos

 The tennis champion, Billy Jean King, recently wrote: “Women are taught to be perfect.
 We aren’t of course, so why are we held to that standard”?
 My project doesn’t answer that question, but perhaps it will provoke thoughts: About what it means to be a woman who is idealized and worshipped; Why women try against impossible odds to live up to someone else’s vision of perfection; And, most of all, why we elevate the women we most admire to unattainable heights, and then demean or destroy them when it cannot be sustained.

 This is my first digital project.
 All the photographs in my series were taken using a medium format Hasselblad X1D-50c camera, always on a tripod.
-Usually the sculptures were situated very high up, so my extra-long tripod was extended to maximum height.
-I created these works as a digital project instead of using traditional negative film and printing for two reasons: First, I was shooting in churches, where they would not let me put up a backdrop behind the statues to block out the religious settings so I decided to isolate Mary from the artifacts of religious ritual using Photoshop.
-Secondly, I was shooting in a wide variety of locations, all with wildly different lighting conditions.
+I created these works as a digital project instead of using the traditional negative film that I prefer out of necessity: I was shooting in churches, where they would not let me put up a backdrop behind the statues to block out the religious settings so I decided to isolate Mary from the artifacts of religious ritual using Photoshop; Additionally I was shooting in a wide variety of locations, all with wildly different lighting conditions.
 Understandably none of the churches would allow me to set up elaborate lighting so I needed to use a digital camera, which would enable me to accommodate a range of lighting situations in a way that negative film would not.
 I never altered the faces or expressions, but merely removed extraneous details.